ronsos/CarND-Traffic-Sign-Classifier/writeup.md

 [image13]: ./writeup_images/im5_softmax.png "Sign 5 Softmax Probabilities"

 ## Rubric Points

-The grading rubric can be seen here [rubric points](https://review.udacity.com/#!/rubrics/481/view).
+The grading rubric can be seen  [here](https://review.udacity.com/#!/rubrics/481/view).
 Each point will be considered in this writeup.
 ---

 Data Set Summary & Exploration